 Species of insects that invade wooden structures to either feed on or build nests inside are wood-destroying insects.
 Wood-destroying insects are responsible for causing billions of dollars in damages every year and are pests that no homeowner wants on their property or inside their home.

-Two common species of wood-destroying insects living in Alabama are the carpenter ant and carpenter bee.
+Two common species of wood-destroying insects living in our Toney, Alabama service area, are the carpenter ant and carpenter bee.
 Both species do not feed on the wood they are attacking, but use wooden structures as nesting sites.

 Are wood-destroying insects dangerous?

 Wood-destroying insects are more dangerous to properties than they are to people.
 The damage they can cause to a wooden structure that they have invaded may become extensive and costly for homeowners to repair.

 With regard to carpenter bees, females are not aggressive but do have stingers, and their venom is strong enough to trigger allergic reactions in some people.
 Always take care around carpenter bees and any other species of stinging insect.

 Why do I have a wood-destroying insect problem?

 Wood-destroying insects have decided to call your property home because it is providing them with suitable nesting sites that are near food sources.
 Carpenter ants gravitate to properties that offer easy access to food such as open trash containers, compost, pet food, and gardens.